magicolala/oracle/README.md

 ## Requirements

-Oracle uses GPT-3.5 turbo instruct and Stockfish to deliver human-like chess moves.
-Users need an [OpenAI API key](https://platform.openai.com/api-keys) and a version of Stockfish, which can be downloaded [here](https://stockfishchess.org/download/).
+Oracle uses Hugging Face Inference models and Stockfish to deliver human-like chess moves.
+Users need access to a suitable text-generation model on [huggingface.co](https://huggingface.co/models) (set the `HUGGINGFACEHUB_API_TOKEN` environment variable if authentication is required) and a version of Stockfish, which can be downloaded [here](https://stockfishchess.org/download/).

 ## Configuration